laramurphyyx/CA4015-Recommender-System/README.md

 The assignment users recommender system algorithms using the Last.FM dataset to recommend artists.

-The assignment follows this [tutorial](https://developers.google.com/machine-learning/recommendation) about Recommender Systems on the MovieLens dataset.
-There is also a basic recommender system created and there has been ratings assigned to each user's artists.
+The assignment follows this [tutorial](https://developers.google.com/machine-learning/recommendation) about Collaborative Filter Recommender Systems on the MovieLens dataset.
+In addition to that tutotial, I have also implemented:

+    * A Basic Recommender System: A recommender system that will recommend artists based on their ratings/number of listeners
+    * A Content-Based Recommender System: A recommender system that will recommend artists based on their tags/name
+    * A method to Assign Star-Ratings to Artist: Identifying a suitable way to assign star ratings for each artist from the users

 ## Repository Layout